Rauner Student Research Fellowship

 We would love you to take your passion for historical research and help us tell the stories of Dartmouth that have never been told.
 For the 2018-2019 academic year, the Dartmouth College Library will be conducting a one-year historical accountability pilot initiative in collaboration with the College's plan for Inclusive Excellence.
 Here at Rauner, we need your help.

 Perhaps you’ve visited Rauner Library for a class, learned something about Dartmouth's past, and now wish you had the time to explore our collections in more depth.
 Maybe you’ve read an interesting Rauner blog post about student life on campus or seen a captivating Rauner Instagram image and been curious about what other stories might be waiting for you within the archives.
 If this sounds like you, consider applying now for the Rauner Student Research Fellowship!

-Rauner Special Collections Library is offering three, term-long student research fellowships to assist Dartmouth students in exploring our collections and creating original content based upon primary sources.
+Rauner Special Collections Library is offering three, term-long, full-time student research fellowships to assist Dartmouth students in exploring our collections and creating original content based upon primary sources.
 The Rauner Student Research Fellow Program will provide funds for room, board, and a term-long stipend of $2,500 for a Dartmouth student researcher during one of their off terms in the 2018-19 academic year.
 This year, in recognition of the College’s 250th anniversary, the focal point for proposals will be Dartmouth’s past.
 Specifically, we are looking for research proposals that delve into untold stories from Dartmouth’s history that elucidate issues of inclusivity and diversity on campus.